acrolinx/acrolinx-coding-guidance/topics/checklist.md

       ![Acrolinx Integration](images/acrolinx.png) ![Developer](images/developer.png)
 * [ ] Try to write object-oriented code or [functional programming.](https://en.wikipedia.org/wiki/Functional_programming)
       ![Acrolinx Integration](images/acrolinx.png) ![Developer](images/developer.png)
-* [ ] Comments are often a hint that your code isn't self-documenting - maybe you have to rename your method or variable.
+* [ ] Comments are often a hint that your code isn't self-documenting, maybe you have to rename your method or variable.
       ![Acrolinx Integration](images/acrolinx.png) ![Developer](images/developer.png)
 * [ ] Minimal documentations are mandatory:
       What does the class do, which exceptions will it throw, which values does the method accept.